Azure/azure-sdk-for-go/sdk/monitor/azquery/autorest.md

     transform: $["description"] = "A list of workspaces to query in addition to the primary workspace."
   - from: swagger-document
     where: $.parameters.PreferHeaderParameter
     transform: $["description"] = "Optional.
 The prefer header to set server timeout, query statistics and visualization information.
-For server timeout, set the prefer string equal to \"wait=NumOfMinutes\" where NumOfMinutes is a integer (ex 600).
+For server timeout, set the prefer string equal to \"wait=NumOfMinutes\", where NumOfMinutes is an integer (ex 600).
 Max server time is ten minutes.
 For statistics, set prefer string equal to \"include-statistics=true\".
 For visualization, set prefer string equal to \"include-render=true\".
 For more information, see https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/monitor/azquery#readme-increase-wait-time-include-statistics-include-render-visualization"
   - from: swagger-document
     where: $.definitions.batchQueryRequest.properties.headers
     transform: $["description"] = "Optional.
 Headers of the request.
 Can use prefer header to set server timeout, query statistics and visualization information.
 For more information, see https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/monitor/azquery#readme-increase-wait-time-include-statistics-include-render-visualization"